 Route Reflector hides the available paths.
-This is benefit for some networks, problem with the others.
+This is a benefit for some networks, the problem with others.
 I will explain how it is good and bad at the same time.

 Figure 4 - BGP Route Reflectors hide the available path/next hop to the destination

-In Figure-4, Customer site is connected to two different PE devices in the operator network.
+In Figure-4, the Customer site is connected to two different PE devices in the operator network.

-BGP Route Reflector , both in IP and MPLS environment, selects only one path for the destination, install only this path in the routing table and advertise this path to Route Reflector Clients.
+BGP Route Reflector, both in IP and MPLS environment, selects only one path for the destination, installs only this path in the routing table, and advertises this path to Route Reflector Clients.

-Which mean, in Figure-4, even though Route Reflector learns both path/next hop (PE1 and PE2) for the customer site, Route Reflector Selects either PE1 or PE2 as a best path and advertise it to PE3.
+This means, in Figure-4, even though Route-Reflector learns both path/next hop (PE1 and PE2) for the customer site, Route-Reflector Selects either PE1 or PE2 as the best path and advertises it to PE3.

 PE3 only receives one path for all the customer site prefixes.
-This is Route Reflector benefit from device resource usage point of view.
-If PE3 would receive both PE1 and PE2 as next hop, it would have more route in the routing table, thus memory and CPU usage would increase.
+This is Route-Reflector benefit from a device resource usage point of view.
+If PE3 would receive both PE1 and PE2 as the next hop, it would have more routes in the routing table, thus memory and CPU usage would increase.